AxelRhul/vulnwatcher/README.md

 - Checks for vulnerabilities in npm and Packagist packages.
 - Sends notifications on Discord for new vulnerabilities.
-- Stores sent vulnerabilities to avoid duplicates.
+- Stores sent vulnerabilities to avoid duplicates (re-send notification if previous notification is > 1 week).
 - Easy configuration via a `.env.local` file.

 ## 🤖 Discord Developer Portal Setup